TalesNotTails/Proxmox-Backup-Tester/README.md

 - email
 - urllib3

+## Environment Variables

+The script requires the following environment variables to be set:

+- `SMTP_SERVER`: The SMTP server to use for sending emails.
+- `SENDER`: The email address to send the report from.
+- `DESTINATION`: The email address to send the report to.
+- `REALM`: The realm for the Proxmox environment.
+- `PROXMOX_USERNAME`: The username for the Proxmox environment.
+- `PROXMOX_PASSWORD`: The password for the Proxmox environment.
+- `RECOVERY_NODE_FQDN`: The fully qualified domain name of the recovery node in the Proxmox environment.
+- `STORAGE_NAME`: The name of the storage in the Proxmox environment.

 ## Functions

 1. `send_report(attachment_path)`: This function sends an email report with the results of the backup testing script.